 - A licence of occupation is normally issued for short-term use and for remote areas where precise tenure boundaries are not required.

 - A lease is available for long-term use where substantial improvements are needed, or where definite boundaries are necessary to avoid conflicts.

 - A statutory right of way may be issued for well sites, facilities and linear oil and gas activities to authorize continuous use for as long as is required.

-In certain instances and at the discretion of the Ministry of Forests, Lands and Natural Resource Operations, Crown land may be sold at full market value.
+In certain instances and at the discretion of the Ministry of Forests, Lands and Natural Resource Operations, Crown land may be sold (PDF) at full market value (PDF).
 Sales are limited to non-shoreland and parcels suitable for registration in a Land Title Act subdivision plan, or surveyed to the satisfaction of Land Act survey standards.

 Rents for Crown Land Use

 Methodologies to calculate Crown land rents for a Land Act tenure are outlined in the Pricing Policy (PDF) and the Crown land use policy (PDF) that best describes the proposed oil and gas activity such as the aggregate and quarry, industrial and utilities policies.

 Rent for a temporary licence is $250 for terms up to one year, or $500 prepaid for 2 years.